wd2295/RHVG/README.md

 # This is a 'Hello World'-like repository for getting started with GitHub.
-I really admire the life and work of the man I will mention below. :blush:
+I really admire the life and work of the man mentioned below. :blush:
 # RHVG
 Robert Hans van Gulik was an orientalist, diplomat, musician (of Chinese Lute, or say, guqin), and writer.